BonsaiDen/JavaScript-Garden/doc/scopes.md

 The outer loop will terminate after the first call to `subLoop` since that function overwrites the global value of `i`.
-Using a `var` for the second `for` loop would have easily avoided this error, therefore `var` should never be left out unless the desired effect **is** to affect the outer scope.
+Using a `var` for the second `for` loop would have easily avoided this error.
+The `var` statement should never be left out unless the desired effect **is** to affect the outer scope.

 ### Local variables